Generating a PI API Key

 Example – API Key for user named Data Manager

-Steps to take if you decide to create a new user named “Data Manager” to own an API Key for use with MagicTools:
+Steps to take if you decide to create a new user named “Data Manager” to own an API Key for use with MagicTools or an API Integration:

 1. Log into PI (https://app.predictiveindex.com) as an Account Admin or Account Owner user with whatever email and password you normally use.